YottaDB/YDBDoc/MessageRecovery/errors.rst

 KILLBYSIG
 -------------------

-KILLBYSIG, Process xxxx has been killed by a signal yyyy
+KILLBYSIG, xxxx process yyyy has been killed by a signal zzzz

 Run Time Error: This indicates that the xxxx process failed due to signal yyyy.